Do I need a virtual COM port for my device setup?

 If your hardware doesn’t show up in Device Manager as a COM port after you plug it in, or your old app won’t detect it, that’s your cue for something like the Virtual Serial Port Driver (super handy).
 It lets you create and manage virtual COM ports—your system and software both see these as legit serial ports, making legacy compatibility possible without extra hardware.

 Not to say @nachtschatten and @mikeappsreviewer don’t have good points!
 They’re spot on about virtual COM ports acting like ghost cables: super clutch for bridging modern machines and legacy apps.
-But honestly?
-Sometimes it’s way overkill.
 If your hardware shows up as “USB Device” in Device Manager, and the software that runs it doesn’t throw a tantrum demanding COM1 or COM2, you’re solid—no virtual port needed.

-OTOH, if you’ve got cranky old control software throwing errors like “No COM port found!” or your device’s installer yells about missing serial connections, THEN you install something like the Virtual Serial Port Driver.
-That’s basically the magic trick that fools your software into believing there’s a 1995 serial port hiding inside your Windows 11 PC.
+If you’ve got cranky old control software throwing errors like “No COM port found!” or your device’s installer yells about missing serial connections, THEN you install something like the Virtual Serial Port Driver.
 It’s especially handy for industrial setups, some barcode scanners, or scientific gear that never moved on from COM port love affairs.

 One tip: Don’t just slam a virtual COM setup before you’re sure you need it.
 Sometimes you can skip a lot of pain by reading two pages further in the manual, or by plugging in the device and seeing what Windows does.
 If you’re in that weird half-space where a driver auto-installs but nothing shows up as a “COM port,” it’s probably time to consider a solution.
 In that scenario, using a tool for creating virtual COM ports is quick and keeps ancient software chugging along without even knowing they’re on a USB leash now.